ricardolsmendes/gcp-storage-class-match-notifier/README.md

 # gcp-storage-class-change-notifier

-Google Cloud Function that detects storage class changes on GCS objects and publishes messages to PubSub
+Google Cloud Function that detects storage class changes on GCS objects and publishes messages to Pub/Sub.